King of the Beach (Wavves album)

 King of the Beach is the third studio album by the American band Wavves.
 It was set to be released in the USA by Fat Possum Records and in the UK by Bella Union Records on August 3, 2010, but digital copies became available July 1 as a result of early leaks.
 Pitchfork placed it at number 50 on its list "The Top 50 Albums of 2010".

-Nathan Williams on Twitter has confirmed that most of the material from the album was originally demos that he had written with drummer Zach Hill of Hella and Death Grips.
+The song “Idiot” was featured in the 2011 video game Saints Row: The Third.
+The title track is featured in the game Tony Hawk's Pro Skater 3 + 4.

 Album cover

 In interviews, Nathan Williams has stated that the album cover is a cartoon version of Snacks, his pet cat.
 A photo of Snacks was also featured on the cover of Best Coast's debut album, Crazy For You.
 Snacks died in February 2022, as confirmed on the band's Instagram page.